tomastrajan/react-typescript-webpack/README.md

 ![Components](/assets/screenshot1.png?raw=true "React Typescript Webpack FLUXless Example")

-> **Disclaimer**: I think Flux architecture is a great idea but it is always good to understand the bigger picture and related trade-offs...
+> **Disclaimer**: I think Flux architecture and it's multiple implementations are great idea but it is always good to understand the bigger picture and related trade-offs...

 ## Motivation for FLUXless architecture